cockroachdb/docs/cockroachcloud/plan-your-cluster-serverless.md

 {% include feature-phases/preview.md %}
 {{site.data.alerts.end}}

-You can create a {{ site.data.products.serverless }} cluster with up to [six regions](serverless-faqs.html#what-regions-are-available-for-cockroachdb-serverless-clusters).
-When you create a multi-region Serverless cluster, you will be prompted to select a **Primary region** from which CockroachDB will optimize access to data.
+You can [create a {{ site.data.products.serverless }} cluster](create-a-serverless-cluster.html) with up to [six regions](serverless-faqs.html#what-regions-are-available-for-cockroachdb-serverless-clusters).
+When you create a multi-region {{ site.data.products.serverless-plan }} cluster, you will be prompted to select a **Primary region** from which CockroachDB will optimize access to data.
 At this time, you cannot add or remove regions from a {{ site.data.products.serverless }} cluster once it has been created.
 If you want to change your region configuration, you can backup and restore your data into a new cluster with the desired configuration.

 Unlike {{ site.data.products.dedicated }} clusters, {{ site.data.products.serverless }} clusters can have two regions if your goal is only to survive zone failure.
 Clusters must have at least three regions to ensure that data replicated across regions can survive the region failure.